Generating reports showing new coverage

 --classpath or -cp

-Provide the path to class files of the project you want to generate the HTML report for.
+This allows you to provide the path to class files of the project you want to generate the HTML report for.

 Multiple paths can be specified using